benfjohnson/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

 <ul class="dev-guide-list">
     <li>Begin by displaying the value <code>error.message</code> in your user interface.
 This helps the user understand the context of the problem without taking up too much space.</li>
     <li>If your user interface has room for more details, display the value contained in <code>error.details[0].description</code> and the <code>error.details[0].helpLink</code>.
-This would allow the user to see the link "<a href="http://developer.avalara.com/avatax/errors/AuthenticationIncomplete">You must provide an Authorization header of the type Basic or Bearer to authenticate correctly.</a>"</li>
+This would allow the user to see the link "<a class="dev-guide-link" href="http://developer.avalara.com/avatax/errors/AuthenticationIncomplete">You must provide an Authorization header of the type Basic or Bearer to authenticate correctly.</a>"</li>
     <li>Some API calls can include more than one error.
 For example, if a user is creating a transaction with ten invoice lines, you will receive a list of error messages, one per mistake.
 Depending on your user interface, you may wish to parse and display all error messages, or only display the top one.</li>
 </ul>

 In the case of an error, it's critical to handle the error and enable the software to continue.
 If your program has a user interface, you should allow the user to retry or cancel the API call.
 Your customers may be working offline or with an interrupted Internet connection, and they need to get their work done even if they can't use AvaTax at the moment.
 We'll cover offline behavior more in <a class="dev-guide-link" href="/avatax/dev-guide/calculating-tax-offline/">Chapter 11 - Calculating Tax Offline</a>, but for the moment let's review how to properly handle error messages.

 Here's a test case that causes an error message to occur.
-We will call the <a href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Companies/QueryCompanies/">QueryCompanies API</a> with an incorrect filter, which produces an error message.
+We will call the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Companies/QueryCompanies/">QueryCompanies API</a> with an incorrect filter, which produces an error message.
 Try this API call and make sure your program can display the error message correctly:

 <div class="dev-guide-test" id="test1">
 <div class="dev-guide-test-heading">Test Case 1.3.1 - Handling Errors</div>